 Now you’ve figured out how to go about describing and keywording royalty-free images and illustrations.
-(If this is your first time checking out our keywording guide, you might want to check that out first).
-Here’s where we start guiding you towards tackling the task for your Editorial Content.
+(If this is your first time checking out our keywording guide, you might want to check this out first).
+Here’s where we start guiding you towards tackling the task for your editorial images or content.

 Wait a minute, what’s editorial content?